quadshot/opentickets-community/readme.txt

 === OpenTickets Community Edition ===
 Contributors: quadshot, loushou, coolmann
 Donate link: http://opentickets.com/
-Tags: events, event management, event tickets, ticket sales, ecommerce, tickets Requires at least: 4.0
+Tags: event tickets, tickets, ticketing, event ticketing, ticket sales, events, event management, ecommerce Requires at least: 4.0
-Tested up to: Latest
+Tested up to: 4.6
 Stable tag: trunk
-Copyright: Copyright (C) 2009-2014 Quadshot Software LLC
+Copyright: Copyright (C) 2009-2016 Quadshot Software LLC
 License: GNU General Public License, version 3 (GPL-3.0) License URI: http://www.gnu.org/copyleft/gpl.html

 An event management and online ticket sales platform, built on top of WooCommerce.
+The most complete WordPress Ticketing system.

 == Description ==

 = OpenTickets Community Edition =

-[OpenTickets Community Edition](http://opentickets.com/community-edition "Event management and online ticket sales platform") ("OTCE") is a free open source WordPress plugin that allows you to publish events and sell event tickets online.
+[OpenTickets Community Edition](http://opentickets.com/community-edition "Event management and online ticket sales platform") ("OTCE") is a free, open source WordPress plugin that allows you to publish events and sell event tickets online.
 OTCE was created to allow people with WordPress websites to easily setup and sell tickets to their events.

 OTCE is an alternative to other ticketing systems, that will reduce your overhead and eliminate service fees, because it is software you run on your own existing website.
 It was created for venues, artists, bands, nonprofits, festivals and event organizers who sell General Admission tickets.